 The word SEVAI stands for service in Tamil, thus AISC has adopted the word SEVAI to represent our overall service learning programming.
-In our mission driven school, students are provided the opportunity to use their knowledge and skills in service to others in Chennai and beyond by participating in a variety of clubs, extensions of classroom activities and events.
+In our mission-driven school, students are provided the opportunity to use their knowledge and skills in service to others in Chennai and beyond by participating in a variety of clubs, extensions of classroom activities, and events.

-In the elementary school, students engage in SEVAI by participating in service learning projects that are tightly connected to their curriculum.
-Students have the opportunity to connect their classroom to the real world by engaging in community service activities with the guidance of teachers.
+In the Elementary School, students engage in SEVAI by participating in service learning projects that are tightly connected to their curriculum.
+Students have the opportunity to connect their classroom learning to the real world by engaging in community service activities with the guidance of teachers and community members.